 Rounding out the cast of villains is Susan George, a performer for whom I have great respect, playing the seemingly sweet maid of the household.
-She is the first victim of the mamba’s wrath and she impressively shows the devastating effects of the snake’s venom.
+She's the first victim of the mamba’s wrath and she impressively shows the devastating effects of the snake’s venom.
 I’m not certain if it’s scientifically accurate, but it’s definitely disturbing.
-George’s commitment to that scene has been par for the course in her career, which has included several brave performances, including her most famous work in Sam Peckinpah’s wildly controversial Straw Dogs (1971) and the (if possible) even more controversial Mandingo (1975), a Richard Fleischer turkey featuring James Mason with a ridiculous accent that leaves George relatively unscathed as a southern belle exacting revenge on her spineless husband.
+George’s commitment to that scene has been par for the course throughout her career, which has included several brave performances.
+Her most famous work is in Sam Peckinpah’s wildly controversial Straw Dogs (1971) and the (if possible) even more controversial Mandingo (1975), a Richard Fleischer turkey featuring James Mason with a ridiculous accent that leaves George relatively unscathed as a southern belle exacting revenge on her spineless husband.

 Finally, there’s Sterling Hayden, the renowned expert on “our precious bodily fluids” as the crusty grandfather of little Philip Hopkins (Lance Holcomb).
 Holcomb, incidentally, only appeared in three films, but what a trio!
 John Irvin’s Ghost Story (1981), this, and most importantly Christmas Evil (1980), a fascinating killer Santa movie that predates Silent Night, Deadly Night (1984).
 Hayden, the iconic, baritone-voiced tough guy from The Godfather (I thought I got all you Guinea hoods locked up!), Kubrick’s The Killing and Dr. Strangelove, his tiny appearance in 9 to 5, and especially, for me, Terror in a Texas Town, a highly underrated Joseph H. Lewis western from the fifties.
 This would be his last feature film.
 He’s got a wonderful relationship with Holcomb.
 You feel like he watched out for him on set and their rapport is easy going, the perfect fun grandpa/enthralled grandson relationship.

 Of course, we have to mention the snake.
-This ain’t no phony rubber snake out of the dollar section of the toy aisle.
+This ain’t no phony rubber snake in the dollar section of the toy aisle.
 This snake is real and really pissed off.
 A special thanks at the end of the credits mentions David Ball, who handled the snake during the production.
 The snake footage is downright terrifying.
 Yes, I’m sure they were literally poking the poor bastard to inspire such a spirited response, but the close-ups and the rapid motion head snaps are really effective.
 Unfortunately, there’s a pretty lame snake-cam effect late in the film for Oliver Reed’s denouement.
-It’s understandable since 35mm cameras are notoriously bulky and they were trying to portray a smooth, slithery movement that would be much more easily achieved now with smaller cameras.
+It’s understandable since 35mm cameras are notoriously bulky and they were trying to portray a smooth, slithery movement easily achieved now with smaller cameras.
 It’s a valiant attempt, but distracting, although Oliver Reed getting bit on the dick (which had an eagle tattoo on it in real life, by the way) is very memorable.
-Ditto Kinski’s death, where he struggles mightily with the mamba (who apparently can sense evil) in a ridiculous scene that ends with Kinski getting bit several times and then shot, but not before blowing the snake’s head off at point blank range in a satisfyingly graphic close-up.
+Ditto Kinski’s death, where he struggles mightily with the mamba (who apparently can sense evil) in a ridiculous scene.
+Kinski gets bit several times and then shot, but not before blowing the snake’s head off at point blank range in a satisfyingly graphic close-up.
 By the way, if you have a fear of snakes, this movie will straight-up traumatize you.